charlestolley/python-snmp/docs/source/engine.rst

       .. warning::

-         This method only allows positional arguments for the `address` and `version` parameters; all other arguments must be passed by keyword.
+         This method allows positional arguments for the `address` and `version` parameters only; all other arguments must be passed by keyword.
 Any future changes to the ordering of these keyword-only parameters will be considered non-breaking.

-      This `Factory Method`_ creates Manager objects (i.e. objects implementing the Manager Interface), which you can use to send SNMP requests to remote engines.
-This section does not explain how to use a Manager object -- there are two other sections dedicated to that -- it simply explains how to create one.
+      This `Factory Method`_ creates Manager objects (i.e. objects implementing the :class:`SnmpManager` interface), which you can use to send SNMP requests to remote engines.
 There are three different signatures for this method, depending on the version argument.
 Several parameters are common to all three signatures; the other parameters are version-specific.

       Version-Independent Parameters
       ------------------------------

-      The domain parameter selects the transport domain over which the Manager will communicate.
-The possible values are UDP_IPv4 or UDP_IPv6.
-The address parameter provides the transport address of the remote engine with which the Manager will communicate.
-As explained in the Manager Interface section, each Manager object communicates with exactly one remote engine.
-The localAddress allows you to select a specific interface on your local machine.
-These parameters both accept either a str, or a (str, int) tuple.
-The str contains the network address, and the int portion (if included) gives the port number.
-The default port number for the address parameter is 161, which is the standard well-known UDP port for SNMP requests.
-The default localAddress is ("0.0.0.0", 0) for UDP_IPv4, and ("::", 0) for UDP_IPv6.
-The zero port number causes the Manager to select a random available port number to use as the source port for requests.
+      The `domain` parameter selects the transport domain over which the Manager will communicate.
+The possible values are :data:`UDP_IPv4` and :data:`UDP_IPv6`.
+The `address` parameter provides the transport address of the remote engine with which the Manager will communicate (as mentioned elsewhere, each Manager object communicates with exactly one remote engine).
+The `localAddress` allows you to select a specific IP address and port on your local machine from which to send requests.
+These parameters both accept either a :class:`str`, or a :class:`tuple[str, int]`.
+The :class:`str` contains the network address, and the :class:`int` (if included) gives the port number.
+The default port number for the `address` parameter is ``161``, which is the standard well-known UDP port for SNMP requests.
+The default `localAddress` is ``("0.0.0.0", 0)`` for :data:`UDP_IPv4`, and ``("::", 0)`` for :data:`UDP_IPv6`.
+The port number ``0`` causes the Manager to select a random available port to use as the source port for requests.
 This selection happens only once; after that, the port number does not change.
-The string portion of the default localAddress instructs the Manager to listen on all network interfaces for the remote engine's reply.
+The :class:`str` in the default `localAddress` instructs the Manager to listen on all network interfaces for the remote engine's reply.

-      The mtu parameter allows you to tell the Manager about the Maximum Transmission Unit size of the network interface that corresponds to your selected localAddress.
+      The `mtu` parameter allows you to tell the Manager about the Maximum Transmission Unit size of the network interface that corresponds to your selected `localAddress`.
 This impacts the maximum SNMP message size that the Manager will accept in a reply.
-The default value is 1500, which is the maximum payload size of a standard Ethernet frame, and should be suitable for nearly all use-cases.
-The mtu argument must have the same value for all Managers with the same localAddress.
+The default value is ``1500``, which is the maximum payload size of a standard Ethernet frame, and should be suitable for nearly all use-cases.
+The `mtu` argument must have the same value for all Managers with the same `localAddress`.

-      The autowait parameter sets the default wait argument for the Manager's request functions (see the complete Manager Interface documentation).
-The default for autowait comes from the Engine constructor, with a default of False.
-Consequently, the default behavior is for every request method call to block until the response is received, at which point it will return the VarBindList from the response.
+      The `autowait` parameter sets the default `wait` argument for the Manager's request functions (see :meth:`SnmpManager.get`).
+The default for `autowait` comes from the :class:`Engine` constructor, which has ``True`` as the default value.
+Consequently, the default behavior is for every request method call to block until the response is received, and then return the :class:`VarBindList<snmp.smi.VarBindList>` from the response.

       .. code-block:: python